microsoft/jacdac/services/azureiothubhealth.md

     command disconnect @ 0x82 { }

 Starts disconnecting from the IoT hub service

+    command ping @ 0x85 {
+        payload: u32
+    }

+Commands the device to send a `ping` message to the hub with the given payload.

     restricted command set_connection_string @ 0x86 {
         connection_string: string